Category Filter

 Solid Organ Transplantation

-Solid organ transplantation offers a treatment option for patients with different types of end stage organ failure that can be lifesaving or provide significant improvements to a patient’s quality of life.
+Solid organ transplantation offers a treatment option for individuals with different types of end stage organ failure that can be lifesaving or provide significant improvements to an individual's quality of life.
 Many advances have been made in the last several decades to reduce perioperative complications.
-Available data supports improvement in long-term survival as well as improved quality of life particularly for liver, kidney, pancreas, heart, and lung transplants.
+Available data supports improvement in long-term survival as well as improved quality of life, particularly for liver, kidney, pancreas, heart, and lung transplants.
 Allograft rejection remains a key early and late complication risk for any organ transplantation.
 Transplant recipients require life-long immunosuppression to prevent rejection.
-Patients are prioritized for transplant by mortality risk and severity of illness criteria developed by the Organ Procurement and Transplantation Network (OPTN) and United Network of Organ Sharing (UNOS).
+Individuals are prioritized for transplant by mortality risk and severity of illness criteria developed by the Organ Procurement and Transplantation Network (OPTN) and United Network of Organ Sharing (UNOS).

 Short Bowel Syndrome